What Is Gaslighting? Psychology, Effects On Relationships, And Treatment

 Relationship gaslighting may be especially insidious because recovery from it can be difficult.
 Trust is usually completely eroded, including trust in yourself.
 This can make identifying what is real and what is not feel nearly impossible.

 Many people may develop such strong, unhealthy dependencies on their abusers that they cannot recognize their behavior as inappropriate, dangerous, or abusive.
 Instead, they might feel grateful for even being able to keep the attention of someone and may cling even more tightly to the relationship.
 However, there may initially be pangs of distrust, suspicion, or doubt.
 Many people who continually gaslight can quell these moments of insight to create a compelling, convincing narrative of the experiencer’s descent into questioning reality.

 Gaslighting In Psychology

-Gaslighting might start with small, seemingly normal quips, such as, "You're so dramatic."
-Or "Why do you have to be so emotional?"
-Reacting emotionally to an emotionally-trying situation is a reasonable response.
-Being told that your behavior is dramatic, unreasonable, or over-emotional can pave the road to gaslighting, as it can slowly make you start to question your behavior and ideas.
+Gaslighting might start with small, seemingly normal quips, such as, "You're so dramatic," or "Why do you have to be so emotional?"
+Reacting emotionally to an emotionally trying situation can be a perfectly reasonable response.
+Being told that your behavior is dramatic, unwarranted, or overly emotional can pave the road to gaslighting as it may slowly make you question your behavior and ideas.

 Warnings Signs: Are You Experiencing Gaslighting?